-The five main sections in the journal are “Technical Reports,” containing original research contributions; “Reviews and Analyses,” containing appropriate papers; “Short Communications,” containing analytical techniques, laboratory and field equipment design, computer software, studies of limited scope, preliminary data, and unique observations; “Environmental Issues,” including discussion of contemporary environmental issues from a combination of scientific, political, legislative, and regulatory perspectives; and “Dataset Papers,” which present and describe large or expansive datasets that are accessible to other researchers for developing new studies.
+The five main sections in the journal are “Technical Reports,” containing original research contributions; “Reviews and Analyses,” containing appropriate papers; “Short Communications,” containing analytical techniques, laboratory and field equipment design, computer software, studies of limited scope or preliminary data with compelling results, and unique observations; “Environmental Issues,” including discussion of contemporary environmental issues from a combination of scientific, political, legislative, and regulatory perspectives; and “Dataset Papers,” which present and describe large or expansive datasets that are accessible to other researchers for developing new studies.
 See "About Journal of Environmental Quality" for more information on paper types.
 “Letters to the Editor” may also be accepted.
 The Publications Handbook & Style Manual is the official guide for preparing and editing papers.

 Creating the Manuscript File

 Accepted manuscripts are prepared for typesetting using Microsoft Word.
 Therefore, authors are strongly encouraged to use this software during manuscript composition.
 Rich-format text and TeX files are not acceptable.
 The file must be double-spaced and line-numbered.
 The file should contain the following elements:

 • Title page